-Dr. Thomas Lovell McRitchie was born the 24th of June 1864 in Bothwell, Ontario.
+Dr. Thomas Lovell McRitchie was born on the 24th of June 1864 in Bothwell, Ontario.
 He was the 5th of nine children born to Alexander McRitchie and the former Annie Coulter Bushell.
 His father was born in Scotland and his mother was born in Ireland.
 His siblings were; James, Alexander, Annie, David, Maria, Agnes, Josephine and Albert.

 After obtaining his primary education in Bothwell, Dr. McRitchie worked in northern Ontario lumber camps and as a tramp steamer to put himself through post-secondary schools.
 Dr. McRitchie attended London Normal School.
 After graduation he taught school in Dover Township, followed by terms in St. Catharines and Hamilton.
 Eventually he attended the University of Western Ontario where he studied medicine and played on the school’s soccer team.
 He graduated M.D. on May 23, 1889 and he started practicing with Dr. David G. Fleming, in Chatham, Ontario.